feifly6666/CordovaPluginDemo/README.md

 # CordovaPluginDemo
-This is a test app for BarcodeScannerPlugin.You can use it to learn how to use BarcodeScannerPlugin.
+This is a cordova app for BarcodeScannerPlugin.

+You can run it on newland's mt65 or mt90.

+The H5 page used jquery mobile source.